 But if you combine 10-20 keywords and get 100,000 – 1,000,000 monthly searches, then definitely go in the right direction.

-Is it likely that this niche will be for years?
+Is it likely that the Niche will be for Years?

 While some blogs succeed by focusing on temporary trends, it takes time to create a popular blog.